-With so many people working from home, because of the pandemic or otherwise, the virtual assistant industry is now one of the top five fastest-growing industries in the US.
+With so many people working from home, the virtual assistant industry is now one of the top five fastest-growing industries in the US.

 It’s been said that a virtual assistant does everything a regular assistant does except bringing their employer coffee.
 You will be working remotely and carry out all types of tasks for your clients.

 As a virtual assistant, you may be responsible for: